DanielleYasso/Gems-Game/README.md

 Step 7: Keyboard interaction
 ----------------------------
+So now we have a Rock and a Character that are both themselves GameElements (that is to say, they inherit from the GameElement class).
+But what does this mean?
+Why not just make everything a GameElement?

+Our game Board knows how to draw GameElements, so anything that is a GameElement can be displayed on our Board.
+Our Rock is just a GameElement with a default IMAGE specified, but we could have achived the same effect by doing something like this:

+    # Don't actually write this
+    rock = GameElement()
+    rock.IMAGE = "Rock"
+    GAME_BOARD.register(rock)
+    GAME_BOARD.set_el(1, 2, rock)

+But now we want to create our Character.
+Our Character is a "smarter" GameElement.
+It can move.
+A Rock can't move, so no sense in putting that code in the Rock class.
+It also doesn't make sense to put that code in the GameElement class, since not every object on our board can move.
+Also, what does it mean to move?
+In this case, our character is going to move one space when an arrow key is pressed.
+Our Character will know what it means to move so our code to handle the movement should be placed in our Character class.

 Now it's time to make our game interactive by adding keyboard capabilities.

 The thing to note about they keyboard here is that we can no longer use the raw\_input function we've been using until now.
 When building a game, we can't expect our user to hit enter every time they press a key.
 Instead, we read the _state_ of the keyboard directly.

 Up until now, we've thought of the keyboard as a source of input that feeds us characters one at a time in a stream.
-Another way to think of the keyboard is as a giant bundle of buttons that are either active or not.
+Another way to think of the keyboard is as an "event" that occurs when a key is pressed.

-Our game engine activates the keyboard in this second manner, and makes it available to you as a giant dictionary with an entry for each key.
-You can access the state of each key like so:
+Our game engine activates the keyboard in this second manner, and we just need to write the code that needs to run when that event happens (instead of constantly checking to see if a key has been pressed).

-    # This will return True if the up arrow key is being pressed
-    KEYBOARD[key.UP]

 Because our game engine spends a lot of time dealing with graphics, we have to give it control of our main loop.
 Otherwise, we'd have to draw everything ourselves.
-Instead, our main loop has a hook to call a function of our choice every time it runs.
-In this case, it's set up to call our keyboard handler which we will use to interact with everything.
-To take advantage of this, create a function called keyboard\_handler that looks like this:
+Any object that is on our board can be made aware that an event (like a key being pressed) has happened, but only objects that actually care about that event need to have a handler.

+Inside our Character class, create a function called keyboard\_handler.
+This function will be called by the Board every time a key is pressed:

-    def keyboard_handler():
+    def keyboard_handler(self, symbol, modifier):
-        if KEYBOARD[key.UP]:
+        if symbol == key.UP:
-            GAME_BOARD.draw_msg("You pressed up")
+            GAME_BOARD.draw_msg('%s says: "You pressed up!"' % self.IMAGE)
-        elif KEYBOARD[key.SPACE]:
+        elif symbol == key.SPACE:
             GAME_BOARD.erase_msg()

+The ```symbol``` argument is the character code of the key that was pressed.
+The ```key``` module contains friendly mappings of those codes to the symbol numbers.
+(It's much nicer to write ```if symbol == key.UP:``` instead of ```if symbol == 65362:```).
+Modifier lets you know if a modifier key (Shift, Ctrl, Alt) was also pressed at the same time at the same time.

 Try adding a message for each direction key on the keyboard, ie: down, left, right.